S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB3.md

 ---

-## Try Your Contracts on Remix IDE
+### Try Your Contracts on Remix IDE

-Remix IDE provides a visual way to interact with your contracts before implementing your frontend.
+Remix IDE provides a visual way to interact with your contracts before implementing your front-end.
 Follow these steps to test your contracts:

 1. Visit the Remix website: [Remix IDE](https://remix.ethereum.org/).